rocky-linux/documentation/docs/books/admin_guide/06-users.md

     To be deleted, a user must be logged out and have no running processes.

-The `usedel` command removes the corresponding lines in `/etc/passwd`, `/ etc/shadow`, `/etc/group`, `/etc/gshadow`.
+The `userdel` command removes the corresponding lines in `/etc/passwd`, `/ etc/shadow`, `/etc/group`, `/etc/gshadow`.
 As mentioned above, `userdel -r` will also delete the corresponding primary group of the user.

 ### `/etc/passwd` file